-In presence of the light sterile neutrino, the neutral current events also change from the standard events.
-Only the active flavors participate in the neutral current events.
-Therefore the neutral current events for $\nu_{\mu}$ beam in vacuum is proportional to
+In the presence of light sterile neutrinos, the neutral current events also change from their standard value.
+Only the active flavors participate in the neutral current events, and we have, for the vacuum case and a $\nu_{\mu}$ beam the proportionality to

 Now from Eq. \ref{NC_light}, we can write